-- If a DSL/DMS requires advice, they will contact the Education Safeguarding Advisor, the MASH or (after hours) a duty social worker. - When considering referrals to support agencies, our schools will act in accordance with Local Safeguarding Children Board Thresholds for Intervention guidance, which is consistent with the London-wide Continuum of Need thresholds. - We will refer any child believed to have suffered or to be likely to suffer significant harm to the relevant MASH team / Children's Services without delay, and will follow up any such referral in writing within 48 hours, unless the MASH team formally advise not to do so. - We will contribute to multi-agency assessments of children's needs where appropriate and work in a fully integrated way with other relevant services as appropriate. - We will develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at child protection case conferences wherever possible and providing reports as a matter of course (model format attached in Appendix E). - If a child's situation does not appear to be improving, or a school is not satisfied with the input from Children's Services, the school will take responsibility for finding out what is happening and keep pressing for action to be taken.
+- The DSL and DMS should liaise with the local authority and work with other agencies in line with Working Together to Safeguard Children 2018. - If a DSL/DMS requires advice, they will contact the Education Safeguarding Advisor or children's social care, or (after hours) a duty social worker. - When considering referrals to support agencies, our school will act in accordance with Local Safeguarding Children Board Thresholds for Intervention guidance, which is consistent with the London-wide Continuum of Need thresholds. - We will refer any child believed to have suffered or to be likely to suffer significant harm to the relevant children's social care team without delay, and will follow up any such referral in writing within 48 hours, unless the children's social care team formally advise not to do so. - We will contribute to multi-agency assessments of children's needs where appropriate and work in a fully integrated way with other relevant services as appropriate. - We will develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at child protection case conferences wherever possible and providing reports as a matter of course (model format attached in Appendix E). - If a child's situation does not appear to be improving, or a school is not satisfied with the input from Children's Services, the school will take responsibility for finding out what is happening and keep pressing for action to be taken. - Multi-Agency Public Protection Arrangements: Many of the agencies subject to the section 11 duty are members of the Multi-Agency Public Protection Arrangements (MAPPA), including the police, prison and probation services.
+MAPPA should work together with duty to co-operate (DTC)64 agencies to manage the risks posed by violent and sexual offenders living in the community in order to protect the public and should work closely with the safeguarding partners over services to commission locally. - Local Safeguarding Children Boards (LSCBs) will be replaced by "safeguarding partners".
+Under new legislation, three safeguarding partners (local authorities, chief officers of police, and clinical commissioning groups) must make arrangements to work together with relevant agencies (as they consider appropriate) to safeguard and protect the welfare of children in the area, including schools, colleges and other educational providers.